qadron/toq/README.md

 It's capable of:

  - performing and handling a few thousand requests per second (depending on call size, network conditions and the like)
- - TLS encrytion
+ - TLS encrytion (with peer verification)
  - asynchronous and synchronous requests
- - handling remote asynchronous calls that require a block
+ - handling server-side asynchronous calls that require a block (or any method that requires a block in general)

 ## Usage

-Check out the files in the <i>examples/</i> directory, they go through everything in great detail.
+Check out the files in the <i>examples/</i> directory, they go through everything in great detail.<br/>
+The tests under <i>spec/arachni/rpc/</i> cover everything too so they can probably help you out.

 ## Installation